CSCfi/csc-user-guide/CONTRIBUTING.md

 ```

 Now, in the GitHub web GUI you can create a pull request, ask a person to review
 it and (some admin to) merge the changes.
-After the PR has been merged, the branch on github can be deleted.
+After the PR has been merged, the branch
+on GitHub should get deleted automatically (delete manually if not).

 **Tip 1.** Git uses [Vim](https://www.vim.org) as the default editor for commit
 messages.
 It is possible to change the default editor, but below are